Jithin-Jude/lib_expandable_stack_view/README.md

 <p>While implementing the shared element transitions I’m able to implement the background expand-collapse transitions smoothly but there was a glitch in the button expansion.
 I am able to sort this by modifying the button layout in the ExpandedViewActivity.
 Previously I was using the AppCompact button; to fix the glitch I made a custom layout for the button with a combination of CardView, LinearLayout, ImageView & TextView.
 Thus I’m able to achieve smoothness.<p/>
 <p>To ensure the flow & integration of all components; I have used a combination of multiple shared transitions & AnimationUtils.<p/>

+## Future improvements
+More actions can be added to the expanded view (means more states). `ChangeBounds`, `ChangeTransform`, `ChangeImageTransform`, and `ChangeClipBounds` can be customize for the transition of each shared elements.
+So that it will more improve the flow.

 ![result](https://github.com/Jithin-Jude/lib_expandable_stack_view/blob/02b808133a4bb81f8f41bd05df1e5507d33755cd/screenshots/expendable_stack_view.gif)

 ## Libraries used